How to choose a mattress firmness

 How to tell if your mattress is too soft or too firm?

 Depending on the brand you choose, there might be options to alter the firmness level of your mattress after the initial break-in period.
 Innovations like Novosbed’s Comfort+ adjust firmness by adding a layer of polyfoam to the mattress to make the bed firmer or softer as needed.
 This option can help remove some of the doubts about choosing the wrong firmness at the time of purchase, knowing you can resolve comfort issues instead of going through the hassle of a return.

 If your chosen mattress does not offer an adjustable firmness like Comfort+ and you are faced with a decision between a firmer and a softer mattress, opt for the firmer bed.
 This way if you are unhappy with how firm it is after you bring it home, you can adjust it to be softer by buying a pillow-top or a foam topper.

 Making the final decision

 Finding a comfortable mattress should be much easier once you’ve chosen a firmness level that suits your needs.
-When shopping in retail locations, keep in mind that a showroom shopping experience might not necessarily be a good indicator for which firmness level you require, because floor model mattresses are often already broken in and will feel softer than a brand new mattress.
-New mattresses, particularly ones made with high density foam, can take up to 30 days to break-in.
+When shopping in retail locations, keep in mind that a showroom shopping experience might not necessarily be a good indicator for which firmness level you require.
+That’s because floor model mattresses are often already broken in and will feel softer than a brand new mattress.
+New mattresses, particularly ones made with high density foam, can take up to 30 days to break in.
 On the other hand, shopping for a mattress with a good online retailer will provide you with a sleep trial, a break-in period, and any additional information you’ll need to find a mattress that you’ll love for years.

 Summary or firmness levels